lennoncc/Reclaim/ProjectDocument.md

 ## Game Feel
 **Ferica Ting:**
 We originally had arrow keys for the hit box, but then we changed it to larger rectangular boxes to account for spacing and sizing.
 The arrow keys were too small and close to each other, which does not provide the most optimal game feel.

+## Cross-Platform
+**Anthony Vu:**
+The game is primarily going to be played on PC, so most of the game logic and design was made to be PC friendly.
+I also made the game playable on mobile devices.
+I had to make some changes in the code to make the rhythm part work with mobile.
+I added invisible buttons where the notes are supposed to be pressed so that the player could tap there and the notes will be pressed.
+I had to add new logic to make the notes disappear [here](https://github.com/lennoncc/Reclaim/blob/6f58e883a3b49b89e7ddc93c49e2e161d7512e0e/Assets/Scripts/ButtonController.cs#L34) becuase the player would have to tap on the falling notes if I were to use the code we had for the PC version.
+I also added an invisible button to switch between attack and defense mode.

+Most of the UI elements already worked for the main menue and dialog.
+However, I still had to implement movement for the side scroller scenes.
+I did this by checking if the player tapped on the left or right side of Camber and that would cause Camber to walk in that [direction.](https://github.com/lennoncc/Reclaim/blob/6f58e883a3b49b89e7ddc93c49e2e161d7512e0e/Assets/Scripts/CamberMovement.cs#L29)